-I am a multi-passionate Haitian actress, director, and visual artist.
-You may know me from Chicago Fire, Chicago Med, Empire Discovery World, and Stratford Shakespeare Festival's Macbeth HD.
+I am a multi-passionate Haitian actress, director, playwright, podcast host and visual artist.
+You may know me from Chicago Fire, Chicago Med, Empire, Saturdays, Discovery World, Fresh Hell and Stratford Shakespeare Festival's Macbeth HD.

 I've had the immense pleasure of studying abroad six times while achieving a BFA from Cornish College of the Arts, MFA from ART/MXAT at Harvard University, and a certificate in classical theatre from the British American Drama Academy in Oxford, England.

 I was most recently the Black Theatre Coalition American Express Directing Fellow!
 See more below!